 Latin American Regional Aviation Holding

 Espiritu Santo Holdings

-- Successfully represented ConocoPhillips in a series of cases relating to the 2007 expropriation of three major oil investments in Venezuela.
+- Successfully represented ConocoPhillips in a series of cases relating to the 2007 expropriation of three major oil investments in Venezuela under then-President Chávez.

 Desarrollo Vial de los Andes

-- Represents Chevron in investment treaty arbitration against the Republic of Ecuador seated in the Hague and arising from a $9.5bn Ecuadorian court judgment against Chevron for alleged environmental harm caused by historical oilfield operations.
+- Represented Chevron in an investment treaty arbitration against the Republic of Ecuador seated in the Hague, arising out of a $9.5bn billion Ecuadorian court judgment against Chevron for alleged environmental harm caused by historical oilfield operations.

 Daniel Kappes and Kappes, Cassiday & Associates (KCA)

 Webuild / Grupo Unidos por el Canal